jtpoirier/proteomegenerator/README.md

 ## Introduction

-ProteomeGenerator is an open, modular, and scalable framework for reference guided and *de novo* proteogenomic database generation written in the [Snakemake](https://snakemake.readthedocs.io/en/stable/) workflow management system.
+ProteomeGenerator is an open, modular, and scalable framework for reference guided and *de novo* proteogenomics written in the [Snakemake](https://snakemake.readthedocs.io/en/stable/) workflow management system.
 The workflow consists of a base file that defines the project details and input samples, and pgm, a modular set of rules sourced as an include.

 ## Installation